kelveny/mockcompose/README.md

 }
 ```

-You can also apply the same approach to ordinary function:
+You can apply the same approach to ordinary function:

 ```go
 //go:generate mockcompose -n mockCallee -real functionThatUsesFunctionFromSameRoot,foo